On a stroll in the wild mountains in the western part of Norway, a huge, grey-haired bear of a man spoke up.

 "No!" they cried.
 "We want our own great ox a lot."

 They gave vent to their helplessness in ways that hurt and harmed their future the world over.
 They said, "A huge and massive ox can go out before us and fight our battles and win."

-A man up in the Sheepy Mountains somewhere had a great desire to go to the valleys of Portugal with his dancing-bear, and full of joy he said,
+A man up in the Sheepy Mountains somewhere had a great desire to go to the valleys of Portugal with his dancing and talking bear.
+Full of Portugal longing he said,

-"If only I arrive, God willing, I will not fail."
+"If only I arrive, I will not fail."

-"If your desire for somewhere far away still lingers and grows stronger, beware of great flattery and falsehood.
-However, many vain thoughts may be alleviated in sound peace and delight.
+"If your desire for somewhere far away still lingers and grows stronger, many vain thoughts may be alleviated in sound peace and delight.

 "If you meet with any who seem to be your friends and thereby try to make a leash for you in overmuch kindness, and if swearing persons offer you gifts and attractions, heed them not - for good bears try not to.